JensD1/Explainable_Neural_Network/README.md

 in MLP.py of Convolutional.py (depending on the type of network).

 The MLP.py file contains the MLP class and will be able to run all methods from the files in the folder ExplainabilityMethods that are compatible with MLP networks.
-At this moment, only LRP is available.
+At this moment, only LRP and saliency is available.
 When a user type a command f.e. "!lrp", this class will call the corresponding method in the LRP.py file, but with the correct values so it will work for a MLP network.

 The Convolutional.py file contains the Convolutional class and works about the same as the MLP class, but with the difference that